Park Tae-hwan: 2007 FINA Swimming World Cup

 Park won triple gold at the FINA Swimming World Cup 2007 in Berlin.
 This was his third consecutive triple crown after bringing three golds home in the third leg of the Cup in Sydney and another three in the fifth in Stockholm.
 Park's record in the 200-meter freestyle is threatening the world record of 1:41.10 set by Australian swimmer Ian Thorpe in February 2000.

 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing, Park won a gold medal in the 400-meter freestyle event and a silver medal in the 200-meter freestyle event.
-He is the first Asian swimmer to claim a gold medal in the men's 400-meter freestyle, and the only Korean to win an Olympic medal in swimming to date.
+He is the first Asian swimmer to claim a gold medal in the men's 400-meter freestyle, and was the only Korean to win an Olympic medal in swimming to date until Kim Woo-min won bronze in the same event in 2024.

 His winning time of 3:41.86 made him the second fastest man ever in this distance in history, only behind then-world record holder Ian Thorpe whose time was 3:40.08.
 In swimming 1:44.85 in the 200-meter freestyle final, Park joined Michael Phelps, Ian Thorpe, and Pieter van den Hoogenband as the only men to have ever swum under 1:45 in the event.